Zatfer17/Zatfer17/README.md

 ---

 ### 🧐 About me
 Pursuing a master's double degree in Data Science at PoliMi/KTH within the [EIT Digital Program](https://masterschool.eitdigital.eu/).
 Currently working as a **Machine Learning Engineer** intern at **Huawei Research Center** in Stockholm, while writing my thesis.
-I enjoy words (former classicist here), (e)sport analytics and bots.
+I enjoy words (former classicist here), e-sports analytics and bots.

 ---